top of page

 • After 2:00 AM, most guests begin to wind down—extended parties often become unbalanced, with only a small group continuing late into the night.

-• If you require additional time, the Palacio Adega may be available until later (max.
-4:00 AM) (subject to availability and additional charges).
+• If you however require additional time, the Palacio Adega may be available until later (max.
+4:00 AM) (subject to availability and additional charges to cover among other extra security, staff overtime charges, and security guarantees, etc.).

 Safety & Responsible Drinking